CarbsLinux/contributing/README.md

     * If KISS_FORCE is specified, we don't check the manifest.
     * This will show every missing file, and won't die in the first manifest issue.
     * kiss will announce dependency checking after manifest checking is complete.

+**Exceptions**

+Exceptions are made for documentation, as it can be tedious to prepare in different hunks and such.
+There can be punction and spelling mistakes to fix.
+Just commit them with `file: update` where file stands for the name of the file.

 [kiss]: https://github.com/CarbsLinux/kiss